lightspeedwp/tour-operator/readme.txt

 == Changelog ==

 = 1.0.3 =
+* Added in a compatability check for all versions below PHP 7
 * Fixed PHP errors when activating the plugin with a non LSX theme
 * Hid the "Contact Details" custom field panel from Accommodation, these fields don't output to the frontend yet
 * Updated the readme.txt content